Discover your potential savings with our ROI Calculator

 CAPA raised per Year

-While reviewing processes and documents during an audit, actively listen to the supplier.
-The supplier’s role is to follow the protocol and ensure that the auditor is granted access to all quality-related documents and processes.
-If the supplier or his team tries to offer incomplete or lukewarm responses, it could be a way to avoid the situation.
-These should become a part of the audit report as it could mean problems such as deviations, non-conformances, or failed lots.
+During a supplier quality audit, it is essential to actively review processes and documents while listening carefully to the supplier.
+The supplier’s responsibility is to follow established protocols and provide the auditor with full access to all quality-related records and processes.
+If the supplier or their team provides incomplete or evasive responses, this should be documented in the supplier quality audit report, as it may indicate issues such as deviations, non-conformances, or failed lots.

 Great product, support, and people to work with!